Are you working on building a relationship with your leopard gecko?

 Leopard geckos in captivity will still have a lot of the deeply ingrained behaviors of their wild counterparts.

-These behaviors are such a part of them, not even generations of being bred in captivity can stamp them out.
+These behaviors are part of them; not even generations of being bred in captivity can stamp them out.

 Staring at you is one of those behaviors.

 If this habit makes you nervous or has you wondering if something is wrong, don’t worry because this is natural.

 Even for long periods, staring at you is entirely reasonable for leopard geckos, and even though it might be unnerving, the habit is one born out of survival.

 When your leopard gecko stares at you, it is most likely because you have made some movement.

 The animal is only looking at you to determine if you are a threat.

 When a leopard gecko sees movements in the wild, they want to watch whatever made a move to determine if there is a predator or prey around them.